Slow Cooker Pulled Pork

 We then recommend adding a couple of spices, and most importantly, liquid smoke.
 The liquid smoke helps to add the smokey flavor that you would get from a true wood smoked pulled pork.
 Of course this recipe is meant to be easier, but you still want to make sure the pulled pork has that classic smokey flavor.

 In just 5 easy steps, you can have pulled pork ready to eat in less than 10 hours.
-While it takes a while to cook, letting the pork cook low and slow yields super tender meat that falls apart easily when shredding.
+While it takes a while to cook, letting the pork cook low and slow yields super tender meat that falls apart easily when shredding (and eating).

 Here is everything you need to know for making our slow cooker pulled pork: